zacanger/zacanger.github.io/blog/src/switch-to-linux-part-two.md

 or some other official source is alien to you, that's okay.
 I'm here to tell you, it's an option.
 And you don't even need to make a switch all at once.
-Since OS X has been POSIX-compliant since Leopard, you can actually get a lot of sofware that's made for other *nix systems running just fine on your Macbook.
+Since OS X has been POSIX-compliant since Leopard, you can actually get a lot of software that's made for other *nix systems running just fine on your Macbook.
 There are some third-party package mangers out there that come highly recommended (I haven't tried them myself; I haven't owned a Mac since around OS 8).
 Among them are [pkgsrc](http://www.pkgsrc.org/),